We’re sorry, all parenting courses are now full.

 Take care of themselves so that they have more energy for their job of parenting, have less stress and can also model self-care to their children and young people.

-The course will be run six times in York from September 2018.
-The timing of the first four courses will be confirmed by the LAT service (by the end of July) and the course will be provided in each area as follows:
+The course will be run six times in York from September 2018 and the course will be provided in each area as follows:

-North: Clifton Children’s Centre: September - December 2018
+North: Vale of York Academy, Clifton: September - December 2018

 West: Hob Moor Children’s Centre: January - April 2019